 Two Calculation Pathways

-Once the input water is given there are two principal ways to proceed:
+Once the input water is given, there are two principal ways to proceed:

-- Button Reac – to add 1 to 4 chemicals (acids, bases, salts)|
+|button Reac:||addition of 1 to 4 chemicals (acids, bases, salts)|

-Two Output Solutions
+One Input water – Two Output Solutions

 - Output 1 – chemical equilibrium without mineral phases